This post contains affiliate links for your convenience. View our full disclosure policy here.

 As a mom who has homeschooled two children for kindergarten, I have found it to be one of my favorite grades to homeschool.
-Both of my children have loved the experience at the same time.
+Both of my children loved the experience.
 Here are some tips on how to homeschool kindergarten!

 If you have ever wondered how to homeschool kindergarten, this is a simple guide to get you started.
 If you are thinking of homeschooling but aren’t quite sure if it’s a good fit for you, take a look at this list.

 One of the first things to do when looking into homeschooling for kindergarten is to find out about the local laws.
 Some states require a specific number of hours of homeschooling with documentation while others don’t require anything at all for children who are under seven years old.
 Do some research about where you live and ask questions of other homeschoolers too.
 Homeschooling parents usually have lots of knowledge about the legal aspect of homeschooling, and a simple Google search will turn up lots of great information too!

 There are so many ways to homeschool.
 A big part of having a successful homeschool kindergarten year is to find a method that works for you!
 This will take a little bit of trial and error, but there are ways to pinpoint what will generally work beforehand.

 If you are a Type-A personality, a more structured, well-organized curriculum would probably be the best fit for you.
 If you are a Type-B personality, you will want a schedule and curriculum with a lot more wiggle room.
 I am a blend of both, and I found that making monthly homeschool goals was just right for us instead of daily or weekly.

 If you want a more child-led kindergarten year, then you may choose to use some curriculum and allow for the child to have lots of opportunities to choose.
 Homeschooling is definitely a partnership though, so make sure to keep your little one in mind.

 Use your child’s strengths and interests as a guide.